matiasgd/matiasgd/README.md

 ## 📝 Description

 As a passionate individual with a natural ability to add value to my projects, I thrive in both team environments and individual challenges.
-Education and career growth are key priorities for me, which is why I seek a role as a tech leader where I can continue to develop my skills and drive impactful results.
+Education and career growth are key priorities for me, which is why I seek a role as a tech collaborator where I can continue to develop my skills and drive impactful results.

 ## 🎓 Education